mmar58/best-free-unity-assets/readme.md

 # Description
-This is the list of best free unity assets I have found when I was going to develop my games and apps in unity.
-I have tried many and listed the best you can use in your project.
+This is the list of best free unity assets.
+You can find the best free unity assets for your game development.

 # Best Free Assets
 ## Player/Game Data